 - If your pork is "enhanced," this means salt has been added and you will want to reduce the amount of salt you use.

-- Use 1 teaspoon Diamond kosher salt (or ¾ teaspoon Morton kosher salt) per pound of pork loin.
+- Use 1 teaspoon Diamond kosher salt (or ¾ teaspoon Morton kosher salt) per pound of pork loin. *note that if your dry rub contains salt, you will want to reduce the amount of salt you use.

 - Best woods for smoking pork: Apple is my favorite, but you can also use cherry, maple, pecan, hickory or any combination of them.